What Should I Know About Clinical Depression?

 - Dysthymia, often commonly called melancholy, is less severe than major depression but usually goes on for a longer period, often several years.
 There are usually periods of feeling fairly normal between episodes of low mood.
 The symptoms usually do not completely disrupt one's normal activities.

 - Bipolar disorder involves episodes of depression, usually severe, alternating with episodes of extreme elation or irritability called mania.
 This condition is sometimes called by its older name, manic depressive disorder.
-The depression that is associated with bipolar disorder is often referred to as bipolar depression.
+The depression that is associated with bipolar disorder is often referred to as a bipolar depression.
 When depression is not associated with bipolar disorder, it is called unipolar depression.

-- Seasonal depression, which medical professionals call seasonal affective disorder, or SAD, is depression that occurs only at a certain time of the year, usually winter, when the number of daylight hours is lower.
+- Seasonal depression, which medical professionals call seasonal affective disorder or SAD, is depression that occurs only at a certain time of the year, usually, winter when the number of daylight hours is lower.
 It is sometimes called "winter blues."
 Although it is predictable, it can be very severe.

 - Psychotic depression refers to the situation when depression might lead to developing psychosis: hallucinations or delusions.
 This may be the result of depression that becomes so severe that it results in the sufferer losing touch with reality.
 Individuals who primarily suffer from a loss of touch with reality (for example, schizophrenia) are thought to suffer from an imbalance of dopamine activity in the brain and to be at risk of subsequently becoming depressed.

 Adjustment disorder is a state of distress that occurs in relation to a stressful life event.
 It is usually an isolated reaction that resolves when the stress passes.
 Although it may be accompanied by a depressed mood, it is not considered a depressive disorder.